 Pour the melted butter evenly over the top of the dough.

-Sprinkle the cinnamon sugar on top.
+Sprinkle the cinnamon sugar on top of the crescent roll layer.

 Let the churro cheesecake bars cool before serving.
 They can be served warm or cold.

-Can I Cut the Calories of Churro Cheesecake Bars
+Can I Cut the Calories of Churro Cheesecake Bars?

-You can absolutely cut the calories!
+Yes!
 In fact, I usually buy the lighter version of cream cheese called Neufchatel.

-I really don't think you can tell the difference between the two, but perhaps connoisseurs of cream cheese can.
+I really don’t think you can tell the difference between the two, but perhaps connoisseurs of cream cheese can.
 I use Neufchatel in my stuffed mushrooms and they are heavenly.
+Neufchatel has a lot less fat content taking the fat down to 10 grams and the calories to 172.
+You can see the full nutrition information on the recipe card below, but hey, it’s dessert, so I wouldn’t judge if you ignored it this time!

 How Long Do Churro Cheesecake Bars Keep?